Divers make their mark on the Alberni Inlet - Port Alberni Valley News

 Now, 20 years later, the migrant ship wreck is finally marked as an official dive site.
 It sits approximately 18 metres deep at its shallowest point.

-Last weekend (Sunday, Jan.
-31) a new generation of commercial and recreational divers came together at China Creek Marina to anchor a marker buoy out at the site of the wreck.
-The buoy, which was provided by the Port Alberni Port Authority (PAPA), marks the site as a Transport Canada-certified area where diving operations are taking place.
+A new generation of commercial and recreational divers recently came together at China Creek Marina to anchor a marker buoy out at the site of the wreck.
+The buoy, provided by the Port Alberni Port Authority, marks the site as a Transport Canada-certified area where diving operations are taking place.

-Nanaimo Dive Outfitters instructor and Port Alberni resident Shawn Standley started the project almost two years ago, reaching out to PAPA about getting a marker buoy for the wreck site.
+Nanaimo Dive Outfitters instructor and Port Alberni resident Shawn Standley started the project almost two years ago, reaching out to the Port Authority about getting a marker buoy for the wreck site.

-“I wanted to increase awareness of the environment, the dive site and the wreck,” he said.
+“I wanted to increase awareness of the environment, the dive site and the wreck,” he says.
 “But it’s also to increase tourism here in the Alberni Valley.”

 The dive site has previously been marked by “makeshift” buoys, but nothing permanent.
 China Creek Marina is home to heavy boat traffic, especially during the summer months, and divers were worried about conflicts with boaters and fishing and crabbing operations.

-“It wasn’t safe,” said Standley.
+“It wasn’t safe,” Standley says.
 “By getting an actual Transport Canada-certified marker, it’s obvious for everyone to stay away.”

 Brenda Roszmann, the owner of Nanaimo Dive Outfitters, was at China Creek Marina on Sunday to watch as the buoy was carried out to the dive site.

-“We’ve been coming to China Creek for a while now to do the diving on the wreck,” she explained.
+“We’ve been coming to China Creek for a while now to do the diving on the wreck,” she says.
 “We wanted to ensure that it is a recognized buoy, so the boats aren’t anchoring on [the wreck] or trying to drag fishing line around it.
-When Shawn said that he was going to be doing this, we were 100 percent behind this.”
+When Shawn said that he was going to be doing this, we were 100 per cent behind this.”

 The ships were opened for public tours by donation while they were docked, and retired journalist Shayne Morrow said they were quite a sensation.